kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 df.write_json("bestsellers_polars.json", row_oriented=True)
 ```

-Personally, I love how composable Polars API is and that I didn't have to worry about the index (_which doesn't exist in Polars!_).
-Writing Polars code feels as intuitive as the ``dplyr`` package in R. Polars even has a ``glimpse()`` function, extremely useful for wide data with many columns.
+Polars API is composable and you don't have to worry about the index (_in fact, it doesn't exist!_).
+Writing Polars code feels as intuitive as the [``dplyr`` package in R](https://dplyr.tidyverse.org/).

-The Polars code ran twice as fast as the one from pandas.
+The solution to our use case in Polars ran twice as fast as the one from pandas.
 This doesn't matter as much in this toy example, but when dealing with large datasets, the difference becomes quite significant.

-**What about SQL?** Polars provides SQL context supporting many SQL operations.
+**What about SQL?** Polars provides SQL context supporting many operations.
 Here is the same example as before but using a combination of Python and SQL:

 ```python
 import polars as pl